prebid/prebid.github.io/overview/glossary.md

 ### Programmatic Ads

-Ads delivered either through an open marketplace through an auction, or as a pre-arranged "deal" that was initiated through systems outside of the publishers ad server.
+Ads delivered either through an open marketplace through an auction, or as a pre-arranged "deal" that was initiated through systems outside of the publisher's ad server.

 ## Server Side Header Bidding